orimay/Temper-Frontend-Engineer-Assignment/README.md

 - Unit tests: Run `npm run test:unit` using Vitest (Version 0.34.6).
 - End-to-end tests: Run `npm run test:e2e` using Cypress (Version 13.5.0).

+## Accessibility

+This project is designed with accessibility in mind to ensure a positive user experience for everyone.
+Key accessibility features include:

+- **Screen Reader Compatibility**: The application is designed to be compatible with screen readers, making it accessible to users with visual impairments.
+- **Keyboard Navigation**: Users can navigate through the application using the keyboard, enhancing accessibility for those who rely on keyboard input.
+- **Focus Highlighting**: The focused elements within the application are highlighted, providing a clear visual indication of the currently selected element.
+- **Responsive Design**: The layout adapts to different screen sizes, ensuring accessibility on both mobile and desktop environments.

 ## Acknowledgements